Windows 7 – Upgrading From Vista

 For those still running Windows Vista and who may be interested in upgrading to Windows 7, I decided to document my experience of upgrading from Windows Vista Home Premium to Windows 7 Home Premium to provide a list of the things to watch for, what needs to be considered, an idea of how long the process will take, and a general feel for how it all works.
 Although, in my case, it was with the x64 (64-bit) Home Premium versions of Windows, the same should be true for the x86 (32-bit) versions.

-The PC I did this on was built from new components in late 2009 and is an Intel Core i7 920 with 6GB DDR3 RAM; two linked CrossfireX graphics cards, 1TB SATA2 (C:) and 300GB SATA (D:) hard drive.
-Your mileage may vary in terms of the time the process takes for you.
+The PC I did this on was built from new components in late 2009 and is an Intel Core i7 920 with 6GB DDR3 RAM, two linked CrossfireX graphics cards, 1TB SATA2 (C:), and 300GB SATA (D:) hard drive.
+Your mileage may vary in the time the process takes for you.

 Preparation